AdaCore/ada_language_server/doc/settings.md

 ```

 ## relocateBuildTree
+With this option it is possible to achieve out-of-tree build.That is,
-That is, real object, library or exec directories are relocated to the
+real object, library or exec directories are relocated to the current
-current working directory or dir if specified.
-Ensure that it is full
+working directory or dir if specified.
+Ensure that it is full normalized
-normalized path ended with the directory separator.
+path ended with the directory separator.
 Visit
 https://docs.adacore.com/gprbuild-docs/html/gprbuild_ug/building_with_gprbuild.html#switches
 for more details about the corresponding grpbuild switch.
 ```javascript